Yeondeunghoe: Lanterns

 Displayed at Buddhist temples, private homes and parades, lanterns come in all shapes and sizes.
-Popular lantern subjects include drums, cranes, fish, and flowers.[6]
-As recent as 2014, lantern creations include historical figures like King Sejong and the creation of Hangul script, cartoon characters, detailed figures in traditional Korean dress, phoenixes, dragons, tigers, and a Korean style ship with moving masts.[9]
+Popular lantern subjects include drums, cranes, fish, and flowers.
+As recently as 2014, lantern creations include historical figures like King Sejong and the creation of Hangul script, cartoon characters, detailed figures in traditional Korean dress, phoenixes, dragons, tigers, and a Korean style ship with moving masts.
 The Buddhist roots of the Lotus Lantern Festival is in the most prolific lantern design, the lotus flower.
 In Buddhism, the lotus is associated with dignity, the sublime, and the awakening of the devotee’s true nature.
-[6] Lotus flower lantern workshops are common sights across the communities that celebrate the festival not only in South Korea, but around the world.
+Lotus flower lantern workshops are common sights across the communities that celebrate the festival not only in South Korea, but around the world.